danleedham/MPpicker/docs/usage/index.md

   * [Section Inputs](#section-inputs)
   * [Sorting Results](#sorting-results)

 # Getting Started
 ## Launching the Application

+For Mac and PC the application can be started and new windows added using the desktop shortcuts which are bundled with the application, found in the `apps` folder.

+![Windows Desktop Icons](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage1.png "Windows Desktop Icons")

+![Mac Desktop Icons](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage2.png "Mac Desktop Icon")

+For installations without the desktop icons, the application can be started manually.
 If the application is being run in the cloud, the stacker does not need to be started locally.
 If the application is being run locally the easiest way to start it up is by opening the XAMPP application and clicking start.
 If the application has been installed correctly this should automatically get the application up and running.

-To access the application either open a web browser (Google Chrome suggested) and point the web browser to the location of the folder on the server where the application is installed.
+To access the application manually open a web browser (Google Chrome suggested) and point the web browser to the location of the folder on the server where the application is installed.
 If the application is being run locally using XAMPP for a PC the address is http://localhost and if it is a Mac then the address will be displayed in the XAMPP Server General tab, such as http://192.168.64.3.

-Alternatively, the application can be started and new windows added using the desktop shortcuts which are bundled with the application and found in the apps folder.

-![Windows Desktop Icons](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage1.png "Windows Desktop Icons")

-![Mac Desktop Icons](https://github.com/danleedham/UK-Parliamentary-Stacker/raw/master/docs/images/docimage2.png "Mac Desktop Icon")

 For other devices that do not support running a php server locally, the application must be run in the cloud.
 To access the application simply open the server location in the device of choice.